 Touch Grass: The Healing Power of Vulnerability

-Complementary research shows time spent in greenspaces is correlated with improved physical and mental health.
+Over a lifetime, this hyper awareness leads to a higher incidence of physical and mental illness.
+Complementary research shows time spent in greenspace is correlated with improved physical and mental health.

 On five separate occasions I hauled more than $6000 of camera equipment to a public park.
 Alone.
 To meet people from the internet.

 I’m happy to say my anecdotal experience matches the research.
+I came away from this project feeling lighter.

 The time spent in the late summer sun with these wonderful strangers reminded me some people are conscientious.
 Kind.
 Worthy of trust.